Prevention of core particle depletion in stellarators by turbulence

 The stellarator is the main alternative to the tokamak in the quest for achieving net energy from controlled nuclear fusion, due to its intrinsic steady-state operation and absence of current-driven instabilities.
 Nonetheless, neoclassical transport---associated with the inhomogeneity of the magnetic field and with particle collisions---has traditionally handicapped the performance of stellarators.
 For this reason, its minimization is one of the main targets in stellarator optimization.
 Wendelstein 7-X (W7-X) has demonstrated that large stellarators with optimized neoclassical transport can be designed \cite{Grieger_fst_1992} and built with high accuracy \cite{Pedersen_nature_2016} and that this has been fundamental for achieving triple product record values \cite{Beidler_nature_2021}.

 However, even in optimized stellarators, neoclassical transport may play a major role in the plasma core \cite{Dinklage_nf_2013}.
-In this region, high temperatures are achieved, causing strong neoclassical particle and energy fluxes due to their unfavourable scaling with the temperature in low collisionality plasma regimes.
-For example, in the $1/\nu$ regime, the neoclassical particle and energy fluxes scale, respectively, as $\smash{T_s^{7/2}}$ and $\smash{T_s^{9/2}}$, with $T_s$ the temperature of the species $s$ (see e.g.~\cite{Beidler_nature_2021}).
+In this region, high temperatures are achieved, causing strong neoclassical particle and energy fluxes due to their unfavorable scaling with the temperature in low-collisionality plasma regimes.
+For example, in the $1/\nu$ regime, the neoclassical particle and energy fluxes scale as $\smash{T_s^{7/2}}$ and $\smash{T_s^{9/2}}$, respectively, with $T_s$ being the temperature of species $s$ (see, e.g., Ref.~\cite{Beidler_nature_2021}).
 In what follows, we only deal with plasmas consisting of singly charged ions and electrons, so that $s$ can take the values $s = i$ and $e$, respectively.

 Stellarator plasmas with core particle transport dominated by neoclassical processes have been predicted to present problems of core particle depletion \cite{Maassberg_ppcf_1999, Beidler_ppcf_2018}.
 If the core particle source is negligible, as is the case in large stellarators with peripheral fueling, the steady-state particle balance equation for each of the species reads $\Gamma_s=\Gamma^{\mathrm{neo}}_s+\Gamma^{\mathrm{turb}}_s=0$.
-Here, $\Gamma_s$ is the flux-surface-averaged radial particle flux, and it is assumed to be the sum of a neoclassical $\Gamma^{\mathrm{neo}}_s$ and a turbulent contribution $\Gamma^{\mathrm{turb}}_s$.
+Here, $\Gamma_s$ is the flux-surface-averaged radial particle flux, and it is assumed to be the sum of a neoclassical contribution $\Gamma^{\mathrm{neo}}_s$ and a turbulent contribution $\Gamma^{\mathrm{turb}}_s$.
 Assuming $\Gamma^{\mathrm{turb}}_s=0$, the above steady-state conditions reduce to $\Gamma^{\mathrm{neo}}_i=\Gamma^{\mathrm{neo}}_e=0$.
 This relation, which additionally implies that no net radial current exists in the plasma, i.e., that the particle fluxes are ambipolar, imposes a constraint on the plasma profiles.
 The neoclassical particle flux can be written as